 Any tomato plants growing outdoors can now be dug up.
 If you still have un-ripened green tomatoes and a greenhouse, you could hang the plants upside down to encourage the last ones to ripen.

 Hillier tip: Some other possible ways to encourage the last green tomatoes to ripen include removing any leaves shading the fruit, or, cut back on watering to slightly stress the plant.
 You could also try picking them and putting them in a bag with some bananas.
-Bananas produce the hormone ethylene that stimulates fruit ripening.
+Bananas produce the gas ethylene that stimulates fruit ripening.

 Greenhouse Clean